openvinotoolkit/training_extensions/docs/source/explanation/algorithms/segmentation/semantic_segmentation.rst

     $ otx {train, optimize} <model_template> --train-data-root <path_to_data_root>

-If we have a dataset in the format below:
+When we have a dataset in the format below, where we have images and segmentation annotations masks with the same naming:

 ::